Skar0/spore/README.md

 | -reg           | Use the regular, explicit, implementation of the algorithms.
 | -fbdd          | Use the symbolic implementation of the algorithms, using Binary Decision Diagrams, and in addition, use a symbolic implementation of automata.
 | -dynord        | With -fbdd only, use the dynamic ordering available in dd with CUDD as backend.
-| -arbord        | With -fbdd only, enable an arbitrary ordering of the BDD just before the computation of the product autamaton : (1) state variables, (2) Atomic porpositions, (3) state variable bis.
+| -arbord        | With -fbdd only, enable an arbitrary ordering of the BDD just before the computation of the product autamaton : (1) state variables, (2) atomic porpositions, (3) state variable bis.
 | -rstredge      | With -fbdd only, enable the restriction of edges to reachable vertices, incoming and outgoing, when the symbolic arena is built.

 Examples on how to launch both the standalone and toolchain versions of SPORE can be found below.